|The most advanced robotic-assisted surgical

 It is important to note that robotic-assisted surgery does not place a robot

-its assistance.
-It cannot be programmed, nor can it make decisions on its own.
+with its assistance.
+It cannot be programmed, nor can it make decisions

-The da Vinci System requires that every surgical maneuver be performed with
+on its own.
+The da Vinci System requires that every surgical maneuver be

-direct input from your surgeon.
-It is essentially an extension of your surgeon's
+performed with direct input from your surgeon.
+It is essentially an extension

-procedures.
-Its safety and efficacy have been documented in hundreds of
+and efficacy have been documented in hundreds of clinical

 publications.
 The literature supporting da Vinci’s use is extensive,